Understanding the Antiques Business Today

 Today's speed of communication has also made fashion changes faster than ever.
 People can see how others furnish their homes thus prompting ideas of their own.
 Trends are being set by TV programmes and home owners follow them.

 For some time now there has been a demand for the decorative look, the industrial , retro and architectural, French painted furniture and the wacky!
 In their true form these pieces are very hard to find and thus this has provided a market for lookalike and reproduction items.
 The search for these pieces goes on all over Europe.
 The English going abroad and many French vendors coming here to sell due a depressed home market and the strong pound.
+Given the current world of hype, rapid changes in taste, seller ignorance, quick profits and misleading descriptions, how does anyone have a chance of buying a proper antique today without doing it the old way ?

+The existence of all of the above makes the process of buying something old that one likes a much more complicated and difficult process than it should be.
+The simplistic market which existed in an unchanged form for generations has changed dramatically with many factors in play.
 As a result we believe people are returning to touch and feel what they buy.... going back to reality, talking face to face with the seller and learning about their purchase.
 There are good shops to be found particularly those registered with LAPADA who set high ethical standards designed to instil buyer security and confidence.
 Some sellers now take great pride in superb presentation with wonderful shop displays to entice the prospective purchaser inside.
 A big change from the dark Dickensian uninviting cluttered shops of the old days which suggested under the dust a bargain could be found !

 So for the future, we hope that the current cycle of TV programmes is winding down and will be replaced by ones with more informative enlightened content less focussed on monetary gain.
 The presentation of pieces for sale in the retail sector is definitely improving and that is helping buyers to see how well items would look in their own homes.
 Pieces are being presented clean and ready for use rather than in a shabby and uncared for state.
 Antiques are being mixed with retro and modern to good effect.
 The merits of good colour and grain in timber is being stressed to counter the wrongly attributed description of 'brown ' Good shape, design and construction should also be pointed out wherever possible when making comparisons with new furniture.
 Hopefully the internet will develop to enable searching to be more selective.
 Antiques do not all have attributable names and fall under generalistic categories like 'Regency' causing them to fall into a mass with the rest.
 Names like 'Howard' and 'Archibald knox' allow easy searching and thus have risen in price accordingly.The net however is a very useful marketing tool for making first contact with prospective purchasers.
 Hopefully overseas demand will return over time but in the short term the strength of the pound is a barrier to this.
 The position of the auction house will be an interesting area to observe.
 Will the internet reduce attendance in the rooms on sale day to zero ?
 Will it do away with the necessity to hold physical goods for sale at all.
 How will auction fees develop ?
 All questions the future can only answer.